lightec-xyz/zkBTC-Security/README.md

 (see [Appendix B](#appendix-b) for full data)

-We will set `L` to 11, then `x` is at least 36, which is good enough.
+We will set `L` to 11, and then `x` is at least 36, which is good enough (the actual value of `L`is 11.1 minutes, or 666 seconds).

 ### Defense in Depth - Replacing Chain Tip Signature with More Depth Requirements

 In the discussion, the chain tip's signature has become the single point of failure (SPoF).
 That is, if, for some reason, the ICP canister cannot sign the Bitcoin tip block, then we cannot generate proof that it is acceptable to the deployed smart contract.
 To overcome this hurdle, we could replace the signature with more depth requirements.

-Our current practice is to double the depth requirements, and update the allowance value accordingly.
+Our current practice is to double the depth requirements and update the allowance value accordingly.
 This is on top of the depth requirement escalation mentioned earlier.

 With this design, we have two new depth requirements: (D, allowance) = (48, 19), (72, 25).
 The hashing power requirements for the attacker are:
 ```golang